CoderJoe82/unrpg/README.md

 # unrpg
 Me learning how to make an rpg game with pygame using a.i. but not only to make it, but teach me.

+V-0.0.8
+---
+-Added a Character method to get final stats on creation -Added a Character method to get all the player's starting abilities on character creation

 V-0.0.7
 ---
 -Finished (currently) CharacterClass and CharacterRace object.